P10-GutBrainIE/Gut-Instincts/README.md

 pip install -e .
 ```
 ### Code Formatting
-The project is set up to use Ruff (https://bitly.cx/2AuGB) as the formatter.
+The project is set up to use Ruff (https://bitly.cx/2AuGB) as the formatter and linter.
 Install the Ruff extension in VS Code, and use the shorcut `Alt + Shift + F` to run the formatter in a specfiic file.